 Crohn’s disease is a form of inflammatory bowel disease (IBD) that causes inflammation in the lining of the digestive system.
-It may go without saying for those with this disease that the symptoms can be quite difficult to deal with such as abdominal pain and diarrhea.
-During a flare-up - certain foods and beverages can further worsen these symptoms.
+It may go without saying for those with this disease that the symptoms can be quite difficult to deal with such as abdominal pain, diarrhea, and fatigue.
+And during a flare-up, there are certain foods, also known as 'trigger foods', that can further worsen these symptoms .

 - Fruit and vegetables